lizmtobin/lizmtobin/README.md

 ⚡ About Me: I'm a Photographer, Creator and Junior Web Developer!

-😎 I've recently completed a Coding Bootcamp with Le Wagon Lonodon.
+😎 I've recently completed a Coding Bootcamp with Le Wagon London.

 🔭 I’m currently working on a bit of geocoding magic and making the odd gif.